cruftyoldsysadmin/documentation/datamodels/Impact Claim.md

 Cedric Franz

+Shaun Conway

 ## Introduction
 Granting the proof that an impact has been deliver by a service agent is a key component of the ixo protocol.
 It requires a formal verification process to ensure the delivery took place.
-In this process, the **service agent** asks for the verification of the claim and the **evaluation agent** either verifies or denies the **impact claim** based on the evaluation of the data contained within the claim and by using other external data.
+In this process, the **service agent** submits a claim for verification and an **evaluation agent** either verifies or denies the **impact claim** based on the evaluation of the data contained within the claim and by using other external data.

 For example, a service agent could submit an impact claim that they have vaccinated a particular person for malaria.
 The claim would include the data, location barcode of the malaria vile, beneficiary information etc. This specification provides a standard way to express these claims on the Web in a way that is cryptographically secure, privacy respecting, and automatically verifiable.

 ### What is a Impact Claim
 An Impact Claim is a Verifiable Claim stating that an **impact service** has be delivered by a **service agent**.
-If follows the structure and standards setup by the [W3C Verifiable Claims Working Group](https://www.w3.org/TR/verifiable-claims-data-model/).
+If follows the structure and standards setup by the [W3C Verifiable Claims Working Group](https://www.w3.org/TR/verifiable-claims-data-model/) and also follows the standards and structures of the [Linked Data Signatures 1.0 Draft](https://w3c-dvcg.github.io/ld-signatures/).
 It is useful to understand the basic terminology and structure of an impact claim.

 An impact claim is made up of the following key elements: